0Chuck0/IT_314_JOB_FICTION/README.md

 <br>
 Azahar- Updated registration page, created candidate profile page and candidate list page in frontend.
 <br>
-Dhyey - Added Backend for Login, Register and Company_home_page(which has three pages - Job_post, Create_new_Jobpost and Profile).
+Dhyey - Added Backend for Login, Register and Company_home_page(which has three pages - Job_post, New_Jobpost and Profile) and created schema for New_jobpost.